 - 1/2 cup sour cream

-- Place lid on pressure cooker and cook on high pressure for 10 minutes.
+- Place lid on the pressure cooker and cook on high pressure for 10 minutes.

 - Once cook time has elapsed, allow pressure to release naturally for at least 5 minutes (10 minutes is best) and then release the remaining pressure.